n-1991/academic-kickstart/content/authors/admin/_index.md

 I graduated with a PhD in Economics from The Graduate Institute of International and Development Studies, Geneva.
 My research interests are at the intersection of environmental and development economics.
 I also study decision making under uncertainty, modeled using stochastic processes.
 In my free time I enjoy reading science fiction and fantasy.

-I am on the **2022-2023 job market**, and I will be available for interviews at the EEA 2022 and the ASSA 2023 meetings.
+I am on the 2022-2023 EEA and AEA job market.